 They got mushy because of their high water content.
 I freeze shredded zucchini and sliced yellow squash, and use them in recipes.
 You must thaw and drain them first.
-The texture will not be the same, but for zucchini bread or a squash casserole, they are still fine (and tasty!).

 I followed the directions on this site to steam-blanch my grated zucchini for freezing.
 Now it appears that I have about half the amount of fresh grated zucchini I started with.

 Will this affect the amount of zucchini I use in my recipes?
 For example, if it calls for 1 cup should I consider the steam-blanched zucchini as 2 cups since it seems to have shrunk in size?

 By Mary from Meridian, ID